abbasrajaei/industrial-waste-co2-mineralization/data/extraction/BOF/README.md

 This public analysis is limited to selected BOF-slag experiments and HCl extraction.
 Results for other slags, extraction agents, and process parameters are excluded because of non-disclosure agreement restrictions.

-The operating conditions describe the experimental programme.
-The numerical recovery, selectivity, mass-balanced ICP concentrations, and estimated post-extraction solid compositions in the supplied workbooks are **synthetic/modelled values prepared for process analysis**.
-They must not be interpreted as raw laboratory measurements or measured post-extraction XRF results.

 ## Experimental conditions

 Each test used 10 g of BOF slag and 150 mL of 2 M HCl solution, corresponding to a solid-to-liquid ratio of 1:15 g mL⁻¹.